|

 Legend:

-Red color: to be able in a negative sentence
+Red color: to have strength in a negative sentence

 Matthew